-CVM welcomes 114 incoming veterinary students in white coat ceremonyDepartment: Dean's Office
+CVM welcomes 114 incoming veterinary students in white coat ceremonyDepartment: Office of the Dean

 The College of Veterinary Medicine welcomed the class of 2023 during its annual White Coat Ceremony